 - a.
-Staffed by Vice President of Research and Economic Development; - b.
-Media contact and coordination. - c.
-Central point for dissemination of public information statements and releases to the media and campus population. - d.
-Rumor control and correction of misinformation by monitoring news, radio, social media. - e.
-Maintains all logs, reports, messages, and any other documents used and received during the emergency. - f.
+Staffed by Executive Assistant to the University President; - b.
+Coordinates messages with the Director of Communication - c.
+Media contact and coordination; - d.
+Central point for dissemination of public information statements and releases to the media and campus population; - e.
+Rumor control and correction of misinformation by monitoring news, radio, social media: - f.
+Maintains all logs, reports, messages, and any other documents used and received during the emergency; and - g.
 Provides documentation to the EOC Director for post event After Action Review.